3 Factors That Affect Your Hair

 Heat is yet another factor that you should avoid at all costs.
 Since your strands consist of proteins, keep them away from heat.

 High temperatures can cause irreversible denaturation of your hair proteins, causing them to appear damaged and brittle.

 Another factor that determines the degree of hair loss is genetics in conditions such as androgenic alopecia.
 Here, hair loss is nearly inevitable, and neither nutrition nor the false promises of hair care industries can save you.

-Androgenic alopecia is a condition where hair loss results as an indirect consequence to androgens.
+Androgenic alopecia is a condition where hair loss results as an indirect consequence of androgens.